Syslifters/reptor/CONTRIBUTING.md

 # Dependencies
 You can use external dependencies if they have permissive licenses (like MIT, BSD, etc.) or licensed under LGPL.
 You can always use software under licenses on [Blue Oak Council’s permissive license list](https://blueoakcouncil.org/list) with a rating of “Bronze” or better.

-Licenses of dependencies (and their dependencies) are automatically checked via pip-licenses in [generate_notice.sh](./generate_notice.sh).
+Licenses of dependencies (and their dependencies) are automatically checked via pip-licenses in [check_licenses.sh](./check_licenses.sh).
 Update allowed licenses, if necessary.
-The NOTICE file will be updated automatically.

 # Credits
 ## Special thanks for all the people who had helped this project so far: